How to Actually Read and Play Piano Music

 You hardly need any directions to quickly see how the right hand READS the staff and PLAYS these two keys.
 Right at the beginning the student reads and plays written notes on the staff.
 This more quickly stays in long-term memory when the student says aloud each letter name as the note is played.
 (Just in the beginning – not forever!)

-Once the four spaces are learned, the student is shown how to use the space keys and notes to find the line keys and notes.
+Once all four spaces are learned, the student is shown how to use the space keys and notes to find the line keys and notes.
 One parent who reviewed this method for her children to start piano lessons found this immediate connection between written note and piano key to be “huge” and logical and really taught how to read and play piano music.
 It was “new” for her – a thought process, not just memorizing!

 Compare to the Traditional Method to Read and Play Piano Music